bookowl1000

 About bookowl1000...

-I am a book fanatic who has recently moved to China from the UK.
-I do not speak Chinese, and would appreciate a message in English.
+I am a book fanatic who moved to China from the UK to teach chemistry.
+I do not speak Chinese, though I am learning, and so would appreciate a message in English.

 I like postcards of any theme and DIY cards are fine too - if someone wants to put effort into making something for me, then I am happy to receive it.
 I do not mind ad cards so long as you think they are truly interesting for some reason.